Pradumnasaraf/BioDrop-CLI/README.md

 - Creating a LinkFree profile.
 - Updating a LinkFree profile.
 - Giving a testimonial to a LinkFree profile.
-- Adding evnts (conference, meetup, etc).
+- Adding events (conference, meetup, etc).

 ### 👨‍💻 Using the CLI tool